davidB/sandbox_http/polling/README.md

 - server can adjust `Retry-After`, with estimation based on current load, progress of the work,...
 - server can adjust the location of the response maybe to add complementary query param,...
 - the protocol becomes is agnostic of the endpoint (may could become a "standard")
-- the client & user-agent are free to handle the polling as they want, it could like in the first example (with more information) or with a more complex way with queue intermediate state, via sidecar or proxy...
+- the caller & user-agent are free to handle the polling as they want, it could like in the first example (with more information) or with a more complex way with queue intermediate state, via sidecar or proxy...
   - user-agent is free to follow redirect automatically or not, and to handle them as a blocking or non-blocking way
   - user-agent handle retry-after like retries on
     - rate-limit: 429 (Too Many Request) + Retry-After
     - downtime: 503  (Service Unavailable) + Retry-After
     - ...
-  - the `work_id` & polling can be nearly hide to Client, it's like a regular POST request that return the response
+  - the `work_id` & polling can be nearly hide to Caller, it's like a regular POST request that return the response

 ### Cons

-- the Client should handle response of `GET /work/{work_id}` as response of `POST /start_work` (both possible error,...)
+- the Caller should handle response of `GET /work/{work_id}` as response of `POST /start_work` (both possible error,...)
 - Maybe the default implementation of user agent for follow redirect should be changed or handled by the wrapper
   - the user-agent should change the method from POST to GET on redirection (allowed for 301 (Move Permanently), 302 (Found), 303 (See Other)), this behavior can coded at the user-agent wrapper level.
   - some user-agent don't handle `Retry-After` (remember http header are case insensitive)